immohann/Heroku-demo/README.md

 Rest are the basic Flask App file

 ### Steps:
-- create a virtual env: conda create --name venv
+create a virtual env

+     conda create --name venv

-- do: pip install flask gunicorn
+     pip install flask gunicorn
 - get all the files from here or create new
 - Inside the folder perform the following steps
-- create and push all the files in a git repo:
+- create and push all the files in a git repo using

-  - git add .
+      git add .
-  - git commit -m 'first commit'
+      git commit -m 'first commit'
-  - git push
+      git push
+-then do

-- do: heroku login
+      heroku login

-- do: heroku create name_you_want_for_your_app
+      heroku create name_you_want_for_your_app

-- do: git push heroku master
+      git push heroku master
 - After the above command you'll get a link for the deployed app on your screen.

 For more detailed steps: [Heroku](https://www.geeksforgeeks.org/deploy-python-flask-app-on-heroku/)